 1. helps students to learn and organize material

-Notice the thesis statement includes all three of your points as well as the one point from the other side of the argument.
+Notice the thesis statement includes both of your points as well as the one point from the other side of the argument.
 Here it is:

 "Although some students maintain that using professional note-taking services helps them learn more, such services should be banned from our campus because they prevent students from developing their own thinking and organizational skills, they discourage class attendance, and they give unfair advantages to some students."